AH-64D-Apache-Official-Project/AH-64D/pages/mpd/ase.md

     * `ACQ` - A radar is Aquiring(Marked) you.
     * `TRK` - A radar is actively tracking you.
     * `OFF` - Never autopage.
-    {% include note.html content="In addition to this the ASE page will Always autopage when launched upon." %}
+    {% include note.html content="In addition to this, the ASE page will Always autopage when launched upon." %}
 3. Countermeasure count.
     * `American Mission Equipment` - Chaff Count.
     * `British Mission Equipment`  - Chaff & Flare Count.